-Social selling isn't about in your face sales pitches, it's about finding a common ground with customers and connecting in a meaningful way, regardless of whether a sale is involved.
+Social selling isn't about in-your-face sales pitches, it's about finding a common ground with customers and connecting in a meaningful way, regardless of whether a sale is involved.
 Often, the best course of action is to let customers initiate things with you after you are able to grab their attention.
 Hmmm, what's the best way to grab customers' attention these days?
-You guess it, by creating the content that answers their questions (which you discovered by listening and observing them).
+You guessed it: by creating the content that answers their questions (which you discovered by listening and observing them).

 Before you rush into creating (or curating) content, ensure that you keep your personas in mind and target specific pieces of content to the most relevant groups on the right social channels.
 Here's what we do on the content front (and how we generally target it):

-Webinars: these are FREE 60-minute broadcasts aimed at educating potential clients and also highlighting our value.
-TARGET PERSONA - Bob the Business Owner and Monica the Marketing Manager.
+Webinars: these are free 60-minute broadcasts aimed at educating potential clients and highlighting our value.
+TARGET PERSONA - Bob the Business Owner, and Monica the Marketing Manager.
 Executives don't usually have 60 extra minutes to spare nor would they appreciate the level of detail we get down to in our webinars.
 Bob and Monica (and especially her team) however, could learn a few things from us.
 Eventually, interest and participation in our webinars could lead to fruitful partnerships down the road.

 Marketing Guides: one-page summary usually offering tips and tricks for getting started with a specific digital marketing tactic.
-TARGET PERSONA - Bob, Monica and Carl the C-Suite Executive.
-Because it's so short, we make the argument that each one of our personas could find marketing guides useful.
-Bob and Monica probably get more practical application out of them, but at least Carl can get an idea of what we have to offer in just a few minutes of his time.
+TARGET PERSONA - Bob, Monica, and Carl the C-Suite Executive.
+Because it's so short, we make the argument that each one of our personas could find marketing guides helpful.
+Bob and Monica probably get the more practical application out of them, but at least Carl can get an idea of what we have to offer in just a few minutes of his time.